The Impact of Data on the Stability of Learning-Based Control- Extended Version: Gaussian Process Regression

 where

 Here, $L_{\mu_i}$ and $L_{\sigma_i^2}$ are the Lipschitz constants of the mean and variance functions, respectively, and $r_0=\max_{\bm{z},\bm{z}'\in\mathbb{X}\times\mathbb{U}}\|\bm{z}-\bm{z}'\|$. \end{theorem} This theorem is a generalization of \citet[Lemma 1]{Lederer2020a} and many properties directly transfer.
-Small error bounds can be achieved through small posterior standard deviations $\sigma_i(\bm{z})$, which corresponds to high data densities.
+Small error bounds can be achieved through small GP standard deviations $\sigma_i(\bm{z})$, which corresponds to high data densities.
 This resembles well-known relationships from scattered data approximation \citep{Wendland2005} and Bayesian optimization \citep{Srinivas2012}.
-The dependence of the uniform error bound \eqref{eq:unibound} on the constants $\gamma_i(\tau)$ does not affect this behavior, since they can be chosen arbitrarily small, and convergence to $0$ can be shown under weak assumptions on $\sigma_i(\bm{z})$ \citep{Lederer2019}.\looseness=-1 \begin{remark} \cref{thm2} admits the unintuitive behavior that adding training samples can lead to a locally higher uniform error bound.
-This is due to the fact that adding data in some regions can increase the Lipschitz constants of $\mu(\cdot)$ and $\gamma(\cdot)$ \citep{Lederer2019}, and thereby increase the uniform error bound in other regions.
-Note that a similar argument can be used for uniform error bounds based on RKHS theory \citep{Srinivas2012, Chowdhury2017a}. \end{remark}
+The dependence of the uniform error bound \eqref{eq:unibound} on the constants $\gamma_i(\delta,\tau)$ does not affect this behavior, since they can be chosen arbitrarily small, and convergence to $0$ can be shown under weak assumptions on $\sigma_i(\bm{z})$ \citep{Lederer2019}.
+In general, the constant $\tau$ trades-off the effect of the data independent terms $\gamma_i(\delta,\tau)$ and the posterior standard deviations $\sigma_i(\bm{z})$ on the error bound.
+Therefore, $\tau$ should be chosen such that the uncertainty dependence of the bound dominates, i.e., $\sqrt{\beta(\delta,\tau)}\sigma_i(\bm{z})\!\gg\! \gamma_i(\delta,\tau)$. \looseness=-1 \begin{remark} \cref{thm2} admits the counterintuitive behavior that adding training samples can lead to a locally higher uniform error bound.
+This is due to the fact that adding data in some regions can increase the Lipschitz constants of $\mu(\cdot)$ and $\sigma(\cdot)$ \citep{Lederer2019}, and thereby increase the uniform error bound in other regions.
+Note that a similar argument holds for uniform error bounds based on RKHS theory \citep{Srinivas2012, Chowdhury2017a}. \end{remark}